Why we work in Liberia

 The Ebola virus is found in the blood, body fluids or organs of a person or animal who is infected.
 By distributing Ebola prevention and control kits, which included disinfectants, safety gear and hand washing stations, we were able to help prevent the spread of the virus.
 We trained 475 community members to maintain and repair the hand washing stations.

 We provided information and support on water sanitation and hygiene in schools, reaching over 3,000 people with information on good hygiene practices and sexual reproductive health and rights.Learn more about our response to the Ebola crisis in West Africa

 Leona Gomo is the head of Women Speak, a group set up in 2012 at the United Methodist University in Monrovia that now covers seven universities in Liberia.
 These groups speak out and support one another on issues that concern them, from sexual harassment to the right to wear what they want.

-One of the ways the group combats violence against women is hosting a talk show on national radio to discuss women’s rights.
-ActionAid pays for the airtime, but the show has become so popular that private broadcasters have started donating airtime for free.
-On the radio show they talk about issues affecting women on campus and call out incidents of harassment and intimidation.
+Women Speak hosts a talk show on national radio to discuss women’s rights, supported by ActionAid.
+They discuss issues affecting women on campus and call out incidents of harassment and intimidation.
 Leona says they’re making good progress on changing people’s behaviour: